 If you think Prosecco is Italy’s answer to France’s Champagne, think again.
 The bubbles you really should be quaffing in this part of the world are known as Franciacorta.
 That’s the name given to the wine, the region it’s grown in and the method of production.
 Only 10 wines in all of Europe enjoy such one-name privileges and only three of those are fermented in the bottle: Cava, Champagne and Franciacorta, so this is a fizz that is in pretty good company.
 You’ll find Franciacorta in the Province of Brescia, around two hours from Lake Como, where the vineyards and cellars are winemaking powerhouses.
 Take a private tour and you can discover exactly how the various categories of this superb sparkling vino are made.

 2. Delve into the history of motorcycling at Museum Moto Guzzi

 The oldest European motorcycle manufacturer in Europe, Moto Guzzi has quite a history.
 Founded in Lake Como in the 1920s, the brand has changed hands over the years but remains an iconic name among bikers.
 More than 150 pieces from its history are on show in the museum, which not only provides a timeline of the business and showcases the bikes’ production history but also celebrates the associated motorcycling culture.
+They highly encourage having a motorcycle licence Melbourne.
 The displays even give a glimpse into the social development of the area.
 Expect to see dozens of models, as well as experimental engines, prototype bikes and exhibits dedicated to motorcycle racing.

 3. Go on a cycling pilgrimage to the Museo del Ciclismo Ghisallo